 Stark the AronAn Aron found one day when it was eating a box of scraps, has been adopted into the family since then.

-A 14-year-old girl (13 at her debut) who was raised in Olivine City, Johto.
+A 15-year-old girl (13 at her debut) who was raised in Olivine City, Johto.
 She's a bit lacking in the formality department, preferring to speak her mind without restraint.
 She began her journey several months prior to her debut, receiving her starter, a Cyndaquil dubbed Cynthia, from Professor Elm in New Bark Town before setting out on her adventure.
-She traveled to Kanto after hearing about an airship in Celadon, and has since taken part in a dramatic love triangle plot and climbed aboard said airship.
+She traveled to Kanto after hearing about an airship in Celadon, and joined the J-Team thereafter.
+Has since partaken in a dramatic love triangle and eaten a great deal of sandwiches.

 Seven the Fearow

 - The Voiceless: He never talks.
 Ever.